A sluggish gallbladder can lead to thickened bile and increase the risk of gallstones.

 Key takeaways

-A natural gallbladder cleanse focuses on promoting bile production and proper gallbladder contractions to maintain bile flow, which is linked to a lower risk of bile sludge and gallstones.
+A natural gallbladder cleanse focuses on promoting bile production and healthy gallbladder contractions to maintain normal bile flow, which is linked to a lower risk of bile sludge and gallstones.

-Some of the best ways to support gallbladder functions include taking bile salt supplementation, consuming plenty of choline-rich foods, avoiding a low-fat diet, and promoting a diverse gut microbiome.
+Some of the best ways to support gallbladder function include consuming choline-rich foods, avoiding a low-fat diet, practicing intermittent fasting, incorporating apple cider vinegar, and promoting a diverse gut microbiome.

 FAQ